Posted By: Intelligence Advanced Research Project Activity

 Category: Scientific/Engineering Skill: Engineering Interest: Science & Research Submission Dates: 12 a.m.
 ET, Feb 06, 2017 - 4 p.m.
 ET, Mar 17, 2017 Winners Announced: Nov 30, 2017

-Registration is now open!
 Registration is different than what had been discussed at participants’ day.
 Participation is NOT a first come first served approach!
 All participants who submit a registration form by the March 17 progress to Stage 2.

 The Nail to Nail (N2N) Fingerprint Challenge seeks to identify fingerprint collection solutions able to acquire nail-to-nail image capture of the friction ridge surface without the need of a human operator.
 Collection of N2N, or rolled, fingerprint images allows for improved recognition performance in live and forensic matching scenarios.
 Traditionally, fingerprints can be grouped into three types: plain (or slap), rolled (or nail-to-nail), and latent (i.e., those found at a crime scene which must be developed through dusting, fuming, or other techniques).
 Plain prints represent information from only the center portion of the finger pad, whereas rolled prints represent information around the entirety of the finger pad, from one nail edge all the way around to the other nail edge.
 Latent prints are those left behind on a surface when the person is no longer present.
 Latent prints are typically partial or degraded in quality, due to the nature of how they are left behind or imprinted, unwittingly, on an object’s surface.